FelipeZurita/FelipeZurita.github.io/_pages/research.md

 **A network model of interurban freight flows**
-_with Lucía Langlois, Eduardo Allen, Constanza Fosco, Tomás Echaveguren, and Alondra Chamorro_ We derive a freight origin-destination matrix from data on employment, aggregate production, and international trade.
+_with Lucía Langlois, Eduardo Allen, Constanza Fosco, Tomás Echaveguren, and Alondra Chamorro_
+<br>We derive a freight origin-destination matrix from data on employment, aggregate production, and international trade.